- Clinical Investigation Training (M.H.S.): Johns Hopkins Bloomberg School of Public Health

 - Residency in Internal Medicine: Stanford University Hospital and Clinics

-- Rheumatology Fellowship, Johns Hopkins University School of Medicine
+- Rheumatology Fellowship: Johns Hopkins University School of Medicine

-Dr. Ami Shah is an Assistant Professor of Medicine in the Division of Rheumatology and is Director of Clinical Research for the Johns Hopkins Scleroderma Center.
+Dr. Ami Shah is an Assistant Professor of Medicine in the Division of Rheumatology and is Director of Clinical and Translational Research for the Johns Hopkins Scleroderma Center.
 Dr. Shah is a graduate of the Massachusetts Institute of Technology and the Johns Hopkins University School of Medicine.
 She completed her internal medicine residency training at Stanford University Hospital & Clinics.
 She returned to Johns Hopkins for her rheumatology post-doctoral fellowship.
 During her fellowship training, she also earned her Master in Health Sciences degree in Clinical Investigation at the Johns Hopkins Bloomberg School of Public Health.